Does everyone have the Holy Spirit?

 Because of this objective/universal outpouring of the Spirit, in Jesus, upon humanity, which is a revolutionary and stunning new event in salvation history, it is possible from that time forward that, "everyone who calls on the name of the Lord will be saved" (Acts 2:21).
 Sometimes people object to seeing this outpouring as meaning that all people from that moment forward "have the Holy Spirit."
 By that phrase, they probably mean that all people everywhere are converted to Christ.
-But that is not what a Trinitarian, incarnational theology is declaring.
-Speaking of people as "having the Holy Spirit" typically reflects a reductionist view of salvation which sees it as a mere transaction wherein we give God our repentance and faith and he, in return, gives us the Holy Spirit for the first time (a misunderstanding of Acts 2:38--for a detailed exegesis of this passage, click here).
+But that is not what an incarnational Trinitarian theology is declaring.
+Speaking of people as "having the Holy Spirit" typically reflects a reductionist view of salvation which sees it as a mere transaction wherein we give God our repentance and faith and, in return, he gives us the Holy Spirit for the first time (a misunderstanding of Acts 2:38--for a detailed exegesis of this passage, click here).

-All of us are quite fortunate that the transactional model of salvation is not the full truth.
-The truth of the gospel is that through Jesus' life, death, resurrection and ascension, and the outpouring of the Holy Spirit, all of us have been included in God's love and life.
+All of us are fortunate that the transactional model of salvation is not the full truth.
+The truth of the gospel is that through Jesus' life, death, resurrection and ascension, and the outpouring of the Holy Spirit, all of us have been, in Christ, included in God's love and life.
 All have been "accepted in the beloved" as Paul says in Ephesians 1:6 (KJV).

-We would not even think about doing any of this unless Jesus had taken upon himself and made in our humanity a "home" for the Spirit and then poured out the Spirit in such a way that he then calls people "out of darkness into his wonderful light (1 Peter 2:9) into "fellowship with his Son, Jesus Christ our Lord (1 Cor 1:9).
-This calling to God (1Thess 2:12, 1Pet 5:10 and 2Pet 1:3) is the work of the Holy Spirit--a work that God himself initiates and accomplishes for us in the vicarious (substitutionary, representative) humanity of Jesus.
+We would not even think about doing any of this unless Jesus had taken upon himself and made in our humanity a "home" for the Spirit and then poured out the Spirit in such a way that he then calls people "out of darkness into his wonderful light" (1 Peter 2:9) into "fellowship with his Son, Jesus Christ our Lord" (1 Cor 1:9).
+This calling, in Christ, to God (1Thess 2:12, 1Pet 5:10 and 2Pet 1:3) is the work of the Holy Spirit---a work that God himself initiates and accomplishes for us in the vicarious (substitutionary, representative) humanity of Jesus.

-Included in Christ, all people are already, in, by and through Christ, called to God in an objective sense.
-But that call becomes personal in our subjective experience when the Holy Spirit moves in our life.
-This does not mean that the Spirit comes to us for the first time, but that now he works in us in a new (often mysterious) way.
+Thus, all people are already, in, by and through Christ, called to God in an objective sense.
+But that call becomes personal in our subjective experience when the Spirit moves in a particular way in our life.
+This does not mean that the Spirit comes to us for the first time, but that now he is at work in us in a new (often mysterious) way.

 In light of this freedom, which God grants, we understand the importance of prayer in personal evangelism.
 We are called to pray that God will both call a particular person and that their personal response to God will be in the affirmative.
 Our responsibility then continues in our calling to share the message of the gospel with individuals so that God may use our words as part of both his general and personal call in people's lives.